 A tenant-rep-only firm is just as it sounds: it solely employs tenant representation brokers.

 For more information on what a tenant representation broker does, read our blog post What is a Tenant Representation Broker and What Do They Do?

-A full service firm, on the other hand, offers real estate services beyond tenant representation.
-Some of these services might include project management, project leasing, property management or investment sales.
+A full-service firm, on the other hand, offers real estate services beyond tenant representation.
+Some of these services might include project management, project leasing, property management or commercial real estate investment sales.

-Full service firms have project leasing teams, which provide the firm access to far more relevant deals and thus a larger database of lease comparables (often referred to as “comps”).
+Full-service firms have project leasing teams, which gives your brokers access to far more relevant deals and thus a larger database of lease comparables (often referred to as “comps”).
 Having access to a more robust set of lease comps helps your broker negotiate the best deal terms for your company.

 The knowledge that can be gleaned from studying market comps can empower your broker to make a more qualified argument on what is market and what is not when negotiating with a landlord.

 Additionally, access to information on terms, such as rates, TIs, and concessions, of related deals (ie similar size range, building, and/or submarket) allows your broker to justify the requested concessions more effectively, rather than simply asking for them.

 2. Knowledge of off-market (or coming-to-market) opportunities